 PAIRINGS: 1+2, 3+4, 5+?, HGRW, and DMHP.
 I haven't decided on who I'm going to pair Wufei with, or even if I'm going to pair Wufei.

 DISCLAIMER: Not mine; this disclaimer applies to all chapters.

 Geoffrey Heckelmuff was a rather decrepit old man.
-His thinning, discolored hair barely covered his ever-growing bald spot at the back of his head as his hairline receded at such a pace that he would most likely be near complete baldness by winter.
+His thinning, discolored hair barely covered his ever-growing bald spot at the back of his head as his hairline receded at such a pace that he would most likely be nearly completely bald by winter.
 Once he had been a tall, striping young lad, but now he was short and slumped over, his once flawlessly tanned skin wrinkled and paled since the peak of his younger years.
-Thick, black rimmed glasses nearly encompassed his entire face, increasing the size of his beady eyes to five times their actual size.
+Thick, black rimmed glasses nearly encompassed his entire face, increasing the width of his beady eyes to five times their actual size.
 His mouth was a permanent thin line of seriousness, as the time from his youth had rarely caused any more smiles.
-Nonetheless, laugh lines (or more accurately termed as 'crows feet') stayed with him even into his wizened years, marking him once a happy man.
+Nonetheless, laugh lines (or more accurately, 'crows feet') stayed with him even into his wizened years, marking him a once happy man.